sdaqo/anipy-cli/README.md

-> ## Script working again, yeah, except of quality selection which is coming soon.
+> ## Script working again, yeah, and quality selection as well.
 The workaround is done with Selenium and is pretty bad, I am going to try and make it better sometime.

 # anipy-cli
 ### Little tool written in python to watch anime from the terminal (the better way to watch anime)
 ### Scrapes: https://gogoanime.wiki

 TODO:
-- [x] 📺 Search gogoanime and extract .m3u8 link to play anime
+- [x] 📺 Search gogoanime and extract video url to play anime
 - [x] ⌚History & resume playback
 - [x] ❇️Video-quality selection
 - [x] 🗒️Menu that pops up after starting episode